-Trump, Merkel meet at White House
+Trump tells Merkel: 'At least we have something in common' about wiretapping

 But both sides are likely to try to move on from past tensions.
 The pragmatic Merkel is now on her third US president and appears to be looking to find a way to forge a relationship with Trump without buying into his political values.

-"My expectation is that they'll have a very positive, cordial meeting," said one senior administration official last week.

-Another administration official said that the President hoped to get Merkel's advice for dealing with Russian President Vladimir Putin, who, according to US intelligence, ordered cyber-meddling in last year's presidential election and tried to help Trump.
+Another administration official said before the meeting that the President hoped to get Merkel's advice for dealing with Russian President Vladimir Putin, who, according to US intelligence, ordered cyber-meddling in last year's presidential election and tried to help Trump.

-Merkel will appeal to the President's focus on business, bringing with her to Washington the chief executives of Siemens and BMW with her to Washington.
+Merkel hoped to appeal to the President's focus on business, bringing with her to Washington the chief executives of Siemens and BMW with her to Washington.

 The two companies employ thousands of American workers, a point Merkel hopes will come through when the pair get to discussing trade issues -- including Germany's trade surplus, which has rankled the Trump camp.